neighbourhoodie/nh-hapi-stripe-webhooks/readme.md

-# A Stripe webhooks endpoint
+# The Neighbourhoodie Hapi Stripe webhooks
-For subscriptions and customers
+A Hapi plugin for receiving notifications from the Stripe webhooks API.